alienbloodbank/453_DVCS/README.md

 ### Development
-        Changing any haskell source doesn't sometimes allow make to rebuild for some reason In that case run 'make clean' and then run 'make'
+        Changing any haskell source doesn't sometimes allow make to rebuild for some reason In that case run 'make clean' and then run 'make'.
+        Running 'make clean' also removes the .dvcs folder.

 ### Running Examples:
         - ./dvcs init
-        - ./dvcs add <file> # Only adds files!
+        - ./dvcs add <file> # Only adds text files!
         - ./dvcs remove <file>
         - ./dvcs status
         - ./dvcs clone <path>